drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 # MCQs

+## Which of the three chemical exposures causing ILD was not work-related?

+- A) Ardytstil
+- B) Indium tin oxide
+- C) South Korean lung

 ##

-1. Which of the three chemical exposures causing ILD was not work-related?
-2.

 # Summary